flipt-io/flipt/DEPRECATIONS.md

 > since [UNRELEASED]()

-Enabling OpenTelemetry tracing with the Jaeger expoerter via `tracing.jaeger` is deprecated in favor of setting the `tracing.backend` to `jaeger` and `tracing.enabled` to `true`.
+Enabling OpenTelemetry tracing with the Jaeger expoerter via `tracing.jaeger` is deprecated in favor of setting the `tracing.exporter` to `jaeger` and `tracing.enabled` to `true`.

 === Before